SunOner/sunone_aimbot/README.md

 ## Export .pt model to .engine

 - Run "yolo export model="model_path/*.pt" format=engine half=true device=0 workspace=8 imgsz=640"

+## Notes / Recommendations

+- Limit the maximum value of frames per second in the game in which you will use it.
+Do not overload the graphics card.
+- Do not set high graphics settings in games.
+- Limit the browser (try not to watch YouTube while playing and working AI at the same time, for example (of course if you don't have a super duper graphics card)) and so on, which loads the video card.
+- Try to use TensorRT for acceleration. `.pt` model is good, but does not have as much speed as `.engine`.
+- If the program is running, everything is detected, but the mouse itself is not aimed at the target, then try running the program as an administrator.

 ## Support the project